Shnitselon/shell-L1-template/README.md

 ```

-3. Implement all driver functions in driver_handler.py module

-4. Add/Modify variables and their values in the configuration/configuration.json file.
-This file will be compiled into the driver.
-You can add more variables to the runtime_configuration.json file to either override any variable from the configuration.json in runtime, or add other inputs that you'll be able to get from there in runtime.
+3. Implement methods of DriverCommands class in <project_slug>/driver_commands.py.
+As an example of L1 driver with CLI usage you can use [cloudshel-L1-mrv](https://github.com/QualiSystems/cloudshell-L1-mrv)

-5. Update the driver version and metadata in version.txt
+4. Update the driver version and metadata in version.txt

 **Compile the driver:**